-- Select the platform as Windows 10 and Later.
+- Select the platform like Windows 10 and Later.

 - Select Profile Type as Templates.

-- Click on Device Restrictions option to create a custom Intune policy.
+- Click on the Device Restrictions option to create a custom Intune policy.

 Click on the Create button to continue, and on the next page, fill in the XML file details, etc.